toggledbits/DeusExMachina/README.md

 #### Installation ####

-The plugin is installed in the usual way:
+The plugin is installed in the usual way: go to Apps in the left navigation, and click on "Install Apps".

-* On UI7, go to Apps in the left navigation, and click on "Install Apps".
-Search for "Deus Ex Machina II" (make sure you include the "II" at the end to get the UI7-compatible version), and then click the
-"Details" button in its listing of the search results.
+Search for "Deus Ex Machina II" (make sure you include the "II" at the end to get the UI7-compatible version), and then click the "Details" button in its listing of the search results.
 From here, simply click "Install" and wait for the install to complete.
 A full refresh of the UI is necessary (e.g. Ctrl-F5 on Windows) after installation.

-* On UI5, click on APPS in the top navigation bar, then click "Install Apps".
-Search for "Deus Ex Machina".
-The search results will show "Deus Ex Machina" and "Deus Ex Machina II".
-At this time, it is recommended that you install the legacy version only on UI5 (unless you want to help me test the new version), which is "Deus Ex Machina".
-Click on the "Details" button, and then click "Install".
-Once the install completes, one or more full refreshes of the browser (e.g. Ctrl-F5 on Windows) will be necessary.

 Once you have installed the plugin and refreshed the browser, you can proceed to device configuation.

 #### Simple Configuration ####

-Deus Ex Machina's "Configure" tab allows you to set up the set of lights that should be controlled, and the time at which DEM should begin shutting lights off to simulate the house occupants going to sleep.
+Deus Ex Machina's "Configure" tab gives you a set of simple controls to control the behavior of your vacation haunt.

+##### Lights-Out Time #####

 The "Lights Out" time is a time, expressed in 24-hour HH:MM format, that is the time at which lights should begin shutting off.
 This time should be after sunset.
-Keep in mind that sunset is a moving target, and at certain times of year in some places can be quite late, so a Lights Out time of 20:15, for example, may be too early.
+Keep in mind that sunset is a moving target, and at certain times of year in some places can be quite late, so a Lights Out time of 20:15, for example, may not be a good choice for the longest days of summer.
 The lights out time can be a time after midnight.

-UI7 introduced the concept of "House Modes."
-Version 2.3 and beyond of Deus Ex Machina have the ability to run only when the house is in one or more selected house modes.
-A set of checkboxes is used to selected which modes allow Deus Ex Machina to run.
-If no modes are chosen, it is the same as choosing all modes (Deus operates in any house mode).
+##### House Modes #####

+The next group of controls is the House Modes in which DEMII should be active when enabled.
+If no house mode is selected, DEMII will operate in _any_ house mode.

+##### Controlled Devices #####

+Next is a set of checkboxes for each of the devices you'd like DEMII to control.
 Selecting the devices to be controlled is a simple matter of clicking the check boxes.
 Because the operating cycle of the plug-in is random, any controlled device may be turned on and off several times during the cycling period (between sunset and Lights Out time).
-As of version 2.4, lights on dimmers can be set to any level by setting the slider that appears to the right of the device name.
-Non-dimming devices are simply turned on and off.
+Dimming devices can be set to any level by setting the slider that appears to the right of the device name.
+Non-dimming devices are simply turned on and off (no dimmer slider is shown for these devices).

-As of version 2.4, all devices are listed that implement the SwitchPower1 and Dimming1 services.
-This leads to some oddities, like some motion sensors and thermostats being listed.
-It may not be entirely obvious (or standard) what a thermostat, for example, might do when you try to turn it off and on like a light, so be careful selecting these devices.
+> Note: all devices are listed that implement the SwitchPower1 and Dimming1 services.
+This leads to some oddities,
+> like some motion sensors and thermostats being listed.
+It may not be entirely obvious (or standard) what a thermostat, for example,

-Also new for version 2.4 is the ability to run scenes during the random cycling period.
+> might do when you try to turn it off and on like a light, so be careful selecting these devices.

+##### Scene Control #####

+The next group of settings allows you to use scenes with DEMII.
 Scenes must be specified in pairs, with one being the "on" scene and the other being an "off" scene.
 This not only allows more patterned use of lights, but also gives the user the ability to handle device-specific capabilities that would be difficult to implement in DEMII.
-For example, while DEMII can now turn Philips Hue lights on and off (to dimming levels, even), it cannot control their color because there's no UI for that in DEMII.
-But a scene could be used to control that light or a group of lights, with their color.
+For example, while DEMII can turn Philips Hue lights on and off (to dimming levels, even), it cannot control their color because there's no UI for that in DEMII.
+But a scene could be used to control that light or a group of lights, with their color, as an alternative to direct control by DEMII.

+Both scenes and individual devices (from the device list above) can be used simultaneously.

+##### Maximum "On" Targets #####

 Version 2.4 also adds the ability to limit the number of targets (devices or scenes) that DEMII can have "on" simultaneously.
 If this limit is 0, there is no limit enforced.
+If you have DEMII control a large number of devices, it's probably not a bad idea to set this value to some reasonable limit.

+##### Final Scene #####

-Finally, 2.4 adds the ability for a "final scene" to run when DEMII is disabled or turns off the last light after the "lights out" time.
+DEMII allows a "final scene" to run when DEMII is disabled or turns off the last light after the "lights out" time.
 This could be used for any purpose.
 I personally use it to make sure a whole-house off is run, but you could use it to ensure your alarm system is armed, or your garage door is closed, etc.

-#### Control by Scene ####
+#### Control of DEMII by Scenes ####

-As of version 2.0 and on UI7, DeusExMachina can be enabled or disabled like a light switch in scenes, through the regular graphical interface (no Lua required).
+DeusExMachina can be enabled or disabled like a light switch in scenes, through the regular graphical interface (no Lua required).

-A Lua interface is also supported since version 1.1 for both UI5 and UI7.
+A Lua interface is also supported.
 All versions of support the SetEnabled action, although for DEMII versions 2.4 and higher, the use of SetTarget in the standard SwitchPower1 service is preferred.
 Examples (the "0|1" means use either 0 or 1 to disable or enable, respectively):

 ```
 -- Preferred for DEMII versions 2.4 and higher: